-Gmail announced today that it has doubledthe allowable size for attachments from 10MB to name and files!
+Gmail announced today that it has doubled the allowable size for attachments from 10MB to nage not for 20MB.
+Now you can start sharingmore of your home videos, largepresentations, and files!
 Note that becauseof the way email attachments are encoded, the maximum size of the file you send (which can vary from file to file) may beactually less than 20MB.